 Uniqueness: 8.5 (This fragrance has lot's of cousins but no brothers)

 Quality: 9.5 (great almond, orange blossom, tonka and cedar notes; heavy handy bottle and good sprayer; I just complain about the average performance)

 Presentation: 8.0 (nice but common)

 Price: 6.5 (€46,00 for 100ml EdT tester + shipping.
 For this price I could buy a Guerlain's Heritage EdP 100 ml flask that I prefer by far)

 Average: 8.05 / 10.00

 - bigger than 9 = don't miss it;

-I can recommend this Fragrance but do compare it with similar alternatives.
+I would not like to recommend this fragrance without a previous test.
+You may be one of the inconditional lovers or you may belong to the indiferent majority.
+I suggest you to compare it with similar alternatives.
 I don't plan to buy another bottle whenever the present bottle finishes.
 Anyway, for the usage I will give it, it's going to last for quite a while.
-I may purchase a "L'Homme Ideal Boisé Intense", if such a flanker type will be issued in the future.
+I would prefer either the Intense version or a possible "L'Homme Ideal Boisé Intense", if such a flanker would be issued in the future.

 Like many other people I am not impressed.
 It's an "honest" fragrance but to expensive for its juice uniqueness.
 For a little more than half of its price I can order Azzaro EDP Intense (another fragrance that arises to my mind when I wear L'Homme Ideal).
 Although less versatile for its zero freshness, I prefer the Azzaro's scent and I get a lot better performance.
 For the same price, I really prefer Pure Havane for instance.
 Climbing up the price leather, I prefer Code Profumo to L'Homme Ideal EDP, and I get a way better performance.